How to Catch a Pigeon: Master the Art with These Tips!

 Step 4: Relocate Pigeons Away From Your Property

 After catching pigeons in your trap, it’s important to release them far from your property to prevent them from returning.
-Select a location that is not in close proximity to other property owners who may not desire to be in that situation either.
+Select a location that is not near other property owners who may not desire to be in that situation either.

-Pigeons have the ability to find their way back home from hundreds of miles away, so if they were on your property for a while, they may associate it with a food source and try to return.
+Pigeons can find their way back home from hundreds of miles away, so if they were on your property for a while, they may associate it with a food source and try to return.

 To prevent pigeons from returning, it’s a good idea to implement pigeon deterrents.
 These deterrents will not only keep pigeons away but also prevent other birds from making your property their home.
 We’ll discuss different types of pigeon deterrents later in this article.